Why choose this course

 In a forever expanding digital age, protecting our data is of vital importance.

-Our MSc Information Security course sits within our renowned Department of Computer Science and our outstanding Surrey Centre for Cyber Security.
-Your teaching will be informed by excellent and internationally-visible research, and you will benefit from our strong links with academia and industry.
+Our Information Security MSc sits within our renowned Department of Computer Science and our outstanding Surrey Centre for Cyber Security.
+Your teaching will be informed by excellent and world-class research.
+You’ll also benefit from our strong links with local and international industry.

 What you will study